cameraui/sdk/go/docs/api/storage.md

 	type FormSubmitResponse struct {
 	    // Toast is an optional banner to display after the submit completes.
 	    Toast *ToastMessage `json:"toast,omitempty" msgpack:"toast,omitempty"`
+	    // Schema optionally replaces the rendered form fields — used to advance a
+	    // multi-step form or re-render with different fields.
+The UI applies the
+	    // replacement; callbacks are stripped during serialization.
+	    Schema []JsonSchema `json:"schema,omitempty" msgpack:"schema,omitempty"`
 	}

 <a name="FrameFormat"></a>